 If you’re a victim of a car accident, drunk driving could be the culprit.
-However, you might be the there are certain steps that you need to take to get proof of insobriety.
+However, you might be that there are specific steps that you need to take to get proof of insobriety.
 Learn what happens when you suspect the other driver is drunk.

 Signs of Drunk Driving